Meeting Transcription

 After

 Send the exported audio to @vustScribeBot.
-Back comes the transcript, a summary of what was decided, and the action items as a checklist — 2✦, since it's over 5 minutes.
+Back comes the transcript, a summary of what was decided, and the action items as a checklist — paid since it's over 5 minutes: the exact price is stated up front, the debit happens when the file is sent, and processing or delivery failure triggers an automatic refund.

 A phone recording of an in-person meeting